 Your hamster is bored

-The most obvious solution to the problem is to give him a larger cage and provide him with toys and objects to help him play and keep himself busy.
+The most obvious solution to the problem is to give it a larger cage and to put toys and objects at his disposal, to help keep him amused and occupied.

 If you can't give your hamster a larger cage because of space limitations, for example, try giving him more time outside his cage to play and explore.
 You can also put toys in his cage to help him have fun, like wheels or balls.